How to Increase Testosterone: A Complete Guide

 Products Containing Soy Reduce Testosterone

-If you spend any time browsing online fitness communities, you may have heard that soy-based products, such as soy-based meat alternatives, miso and soy milk, can lower your production of testosterone and affect your health.
+If you spend any time browsing online fitness communities, you may have heard that soy-based products, such as soy-based meat alternatives, miso, and soy milk, can lower testosterone production and increase estrogen levels.

 The reality is that there’s very little scientific evidence to show that soy products have any effect on testosterone levels in healthy men.
 In fact, multiple scientific reviews have found that normal amounts of soy have no impact on testosterone or a “feminizing” effect on men’s hormones.